hassanhub/SlowFast_TF2/README.md

-# Video Classification using SlowFast in Tensorflow 2
+# Video Classification using SlowFast
 More description and checkpoints coming soon...